dimigourz/verify-repair-lm/README.md

 ### 3. Verification

-Each answer is scored using task-specific and generic checks.
+Each answer is scored using generic and task-specific checks.

-Generic checks include prompt coverage, repetition, role leakage, code leakage, prompt copying, answer length, and structural quality.
+Generic checks include:

+- prompt coverage
+- repetition
+- role leakage
+- code leakage
+- prompt copying
+- answer length
+- structural quality

+Task-specific checks depend on the prompt category.

 ### 4. Repair or synthesis

-If the best candidate is still weak, the system creates a repaired answer.
+If the best candidate is still weak, the system creates a repaired or synthesized answer.

-For example, in the speculative-decoding task, the verifier checks whether the answer correctly explains draft model, target model, target-model verification, accepted text tokens, why high token acceptance improves speed, and fallback risks.
+For example, in a speculative-decoding explanation task, the verifier checks whether the answer correctly explains:

+- the draft model
+- the target model
+- target-model verification
+- accepted text tokens
+- why high token acceptance improves speed
+- fallback risks

 ### 5. Final selection